rafacpti23/whatpro/readme.md

-# Prometheus WhatsApp API integration
+# Prometheus WhatsApp API integration by Ramel
 ***

 Materials for a tutorial available at https://www.infobip.com/docs/tutorials